Eastbourne Airbourne (air show)

-Eastbourne Airbourne, also known as the Eastbourne International Airshow, is a 4-day international air show run every August in Eastbourne, East Sussex, England.
+Eastbourne Airbourne, also known as the Eastbourne International Airshow, is a 4-day international air show that runs every August in Eastbourne, East Sussex, England.
 The event features Battle of Britain memorial flights and aircraft from the RAF and USAF, among others, and enjoys a long relationship with the Red Arrows display team.

-Starting in 1993, the event is produced and promoted by Eastbourne Borough Council.
+Starting in 1994, the event is produced and promoted by Eastbourne Borough Council.

+The next airshow will run from 14-17 August 2025.
 A dedicated FM radio station, "Radio Airbourne", broadcasts on 87.7FM during the event.

 Event format

 The event is usually held over 2 to 4 days in the middle of August.

 Ground displays are typically held on Eastbourne seafront, in the morning and afternoon, while air displays are performed in the skies over the seafront, from lunchtime to mid-afternoon.

 Awards

 The event was Highly Commended in 2016 at the Visit Britain Awards, organised by the UK's national tourist board.

 Funding

 Access to the event is free and open to the public, without reservation.
 The event has been marketed as both the United Kingdom's largest free airshow, and the world's biggest free seafront airshow.

 The costs of Airbourne are funded from the budget of Eastbourne Borough Council (EBC), from local taxation and other operating income.
 The Council claim it is a significant contributor to Eastbourne's tourist income, yet its true value to the town has been disputed locally.